 UNIT 1 UNIT 2 How do living things stay alive?
-How is continuity of life maintained?
 Examining the cell as the structural and functional unit of life and requirements for sustaining cellular processes.
 Analysis types of adaptations that enhance the organism's survival.
 Considering how the planet's biodiversity is classified.
 An investigation related to the survival of an organism or species is undertaken.
 The role of stem cells in the differentiation, growth, repair and replacement of cells in humans is examined, and their potential use in medical therapies is considered.
-Explain the inheritance of characteristics The role of genetic knowledge in decision-making UNIT 3 UNIT 4 How do cells maintain life?
+UNIT 3 How do cells maintain life?
 Investigate the workings of the cell from several perspectives.
 These different perspectives enable consideration of both the capabilities and the limitations of living organisms whether animal, plant, fungus or microorganism.
 Examine the key molecules and biochemical pathways involved in cellular processes both within the cell and between cells.
 At this molecular level, students study the human immune system and the interactions between its components to provide immunity to a specific antigen.
-How does life change and respond to challenges over time?
-Consider the continual change and challenges to which life on Earth has been subjected.
-Examine change in life forms, investigate the relatedness between.
-Explore the evidence of evolution and the interrelationships between human biological and cultural evolution.
-The biological consequences, and social and ethical implications, of manipulating the DNA molecule.
-A student investigation related to biological change and/or continuity is undertaken.
+UNIT 4 How does life change and respond to challenges over time?